surafeldebebe92-eng/Individual-Homework-2/README.md

 **Workflow**
 1. **Load and filter data** — The COMPAS dataset is pulled directly from a URL and filtered using the same criteria as the original ProPublica analysis
-2. **Train model** — A logistic regression model is trained to predict whether a defendant receives a high COMPAS score
+2. **Train model** : A logistic regression model is trained to predict whether a defendant receives a high COMPAS score
-3. **Identify four individuals** — The highest and lowest risk Black and White defendants are selected from the test set
+3. **Identify four individuals** : The highest and lowest risk Black and White defendants are selected from the test set
-4. **SHAP analysis** — A beeswarm summary plot and waterfall plots are produced for all four individuals
+4. **SHAP analysis** : A beeswarm summary plot and waterfall plots are produced for all four individuals
-5. **LIME analysis** — Local explanations are generated for each individual and compared against SHAP attributions
+5. **LIME analysis** : Local explanations are generated for each individual and compared against SHAP attributions
-6. **DiCE counterfactuals** — Minimal feature changes required to flip each prediction are reported, with immutable features flagged
+6. **DiCE counterfactuals** : Minimal feature changes required to flip each prediction are reported, with immutable features flagged
-7. **Governance memo** — Findings are summarized in a 300-word memo addressed to a hypothetical court auditor
+7. **Governance memo** : Findings are summarized in a 300-word memo addressed to a hypothetical court auditor

 **Notes**
 - Cells must be run in order — each cell depends on variables defined above it
-- An internet connection is required to load the dataset
 - Results may vary slightly between runs due to LIME's random sampling process